 Margaret Vandenburg was born and raised in Boise, Idaho, the rattlesnake capital of the western world.
 She lived abroad for a couple of years, first in South Africa and then in France, before settling in New York, which has been her home for the last thirty years.
-Having completed her Ph.D. at Columbia University, she traveled across Broadway to Barnard College, where she is a Senior Lecturer in English specializing in Modernism and Postmodernism.
+Having completed her Ph.D. in English and Comparative Literature at Columbia University, Vandenburg spent her academic career as a Senior Lecturer at Barnard College, specializing in modernism, postmodernism, and gender studies.
+She lives in the Hudson Valley, a stone’s throw from New York City.

-Margaret is the author of novels including The Home Front, a portrait of a family facing autism, and Weapons of Mass Destruction, an Iraq War requiem.
-Previous publications span a wide range of genres, including historical fiction, creative nonfiction, and literary criticism.
-She also wrote the libretto for Ada, an opera underscoring Lord Byron’s influence on his daughter’s invention of the first computer language, which was most recently presented by the Center for Contemporary Opera.
+Margaret is a novelist, playwright, and essayist whose books include The Home Front, a portrait of a family facing autism, Weapons of Mass Destruction, an Iraq War requiem, and An American in Paris, a historical romp through the sapphic salons in the Roaring Twenties.
+Her plays include Belly of the Beast, a finalist for the Drama League Award for Outstanding Digital Theater, and Roe v.
+Wade 2.0, the centerpiece of a theater-based reproductive rights coalition.
+She also wrote the libretto for Ada, an opera underscoring Lord Byron’s influence on his daughter Ada's invention of the first computer language, first presented by the Center for Contemporary Opera.

 A Light exists in Spring